 do I did I deal with this issue in the past?

-I’d not put anything into savings.
-After all, my best is not going to be good enough.
+I’d not put anything into savings if my best will not be good enough.

-When it came to my friend, the answer was that zero was going into savings on a regular basis.
+For my friend, the answer was that zero was going into savings regularly.
 Not a surprise.
 That’s the answer most people give.
 All five of my test readers said the same thing.
-Four of them are half way to their emergency fund goals just from having the $1 plan in place for three months, after realizing the simple fact that $1 is more than $0.
+Four of them are halfway to their emergency fund goals.
+This is just from having the $1 plan in place for three months, after realizing the simple fact that $1 is more than $0.

 Let that sink in.
 Say it to yourself a few times.